act-rules/act-rules.github.io/_rules/image-button-non-empty-accessible-name-59796f.md

 There is a known combination of a popular browser and assistive technology that does not by default support `title` as an [accessible name][].

 The image button with non-empty `title` attribute but empty `alt` attribute results in a button with empty accessible name on many browsers.
-There is a known popular browser instead, that uses the `title` attribute as fallback even with empty `alt`, resulting in a button with `title` attribute value as accessible name.
+There is a known popular browser that uses the `title` attribute as fallback even with empty `alt`, resulting in a button with `title` attribute value as accessible name.

 ## Background